crispgm/crispgm.com/site/_posts/2016-05-31-olympus-wifi-api.md

 * Manage photos both remotely and locally
 * Upload or backup to online cloud storage

-The Project is [crispgm/olympia](https://github.com/crispgm/olympia), written in Ruby.
+The project is [crispgm/olympia](https://github.com/crispgm/olympia), written in Ruby.